getlantern/lantern/README.md

 # Goset

-Goset is a basic and simple **thread safe** SET data structure implementation in Go.
+Goset is a basic and simple, hash-based, **thread safe** SET data structure implementation in Go.
 Because it's thread safe, you can use it concurrently with your goroutines.

 For usage see examples below or look at godoc: [Goset godoc](http://godoc.org/github.com/fatih/goset)